abadar05/deploy-modbus-iotedge-module/README.md

 sudo reboot
 ```

-# Deploy Module from Azure Portal
+# Deploy Modules from Azure Portal

 ## thingspro-agent
 - Select your iotedge device from the list